MightyStud/manim-videos/README.md

     from manim import *
     ```

-## To run manim code run from terminal
+## To run manim code, run from terminal

 ```bash
     manim [OPTIONS] FILE [SCENES]